bchavez/Bogus/README.md

     * `DiagnosisLongDescription` - Get a medical diagnosis description.
 IE: Meningitis due to coxsackie virus.
     * `DiagnosisShortDescription` - Get a short description of a medical diagnosis.
     * `ProcedureCode` - Get a ICD9 procedure code.
     * `ProcedureEntry` - Get a medical procedure.
     * `ProcedureLongDescription` - Get a medical procedure description.
     * `ProcedureShortDescription` - Get a short description of a medical procedure.
+  * **`Icd10`**
+    * `DiagnosisCode` - Get a ICD10 diagnosis code.
+    * `DiagnosisEntry` - Get a medical diagnosis.
+    * `DiagnosisLongDescription` - Get a medical diagnosis description.
+IE: Meningitis due to coxsackie virus.
+    * `DiagnosisShortDescription` - Get a short description of a medical diagnosis.
+    * `ProcedureCode` - Get a ICD10 procedure code.
+    * `ProcedureEntry` - Get a medical procedure.
+    * `ProcedureLongDescription` - Get a medical procedure description.
+    * `ProcedureShortDescription` - Get a short description of a medical procedure.